Energy Demand and Competitiveness

-In Canada, all businesses can deduct certain expenses and the oil and natural gas industry is no different.
-Tax measures of the oil and natural gas industry are not subsidies.
+In Canada, all businesses can deduct certain expenses and the natural gas and oil industry is no different.
+Tax measures of the natural gas and oil industry are not subsidies.
 These measures are included to ensure the neutrality of the tax system between sectors that differ in their capital intensity, revenue stream generation, and production/life cycles thereby removing the tax bias against them.

 The federal government provides tax incentives to encourage Canadian companies of all sizes and in all sectors to conduct scientific research and experimental development (SR&ED).
 These tax incentives consist of three components: